Chapter 5 : Revelations

 “Well, Miss Renald, I do believe I owe you an explanation.”

 “Er …” I said, unsure of what he was getting at.
-Didn’t I owe him
+Didn’t I owe him the explanation?

 “You see,” Dumbledore continued as lightly as if he were discussing the weather, “Mr Lupin came to see me after the feast and he shared with me a piece of news that was quite unexpected –“ James shot a glare at Remus at this, at which Remus looked at him exasperatedly and nodded his head to Dumbledore, indicating that Dumbledore would explain, “- indeed,” Dumbledore went on, “it was so unexpected that I half believed him to be telling me a lie, but of course Mr Lupin would never do that.”
 He smiled kindly at the Marauder who smiled back though his face paled slightly and the smile looked a little forced.